-Here are the top five cooking safety tips to help keep your food tasty and your family safe this holiday season.
+Here are the top five cooking safety tips to help keep your food tasty and your family safe during any season.

 - Do not leave cooking unattended.
 When using the stovetop, stay in the kitchen so you can keep an eye on the food.
 If you have something in the oven, check on it frequently

 - Keep flammable items away from the stovetop, including oven mitts, potholders, food packaging and dish towels.
 Avoid wearing loose clothing, which could catch fire on burners

 - Keep children at least three feet from the stove and turn pot handles inward to prevent accidental burns or scalding